Attempted Murder Defense Lawyer In California – Penal Code Section 664/187

-When it comes to attempted murder cases that are being filed across LA County, it is imperative that you have an attorney who has the experience to deal with these cases.
+When it comes to attempted murder cases under California Penal Code Section 664/187 that are being filed across LA County, it is imperative that you have a good criminal defense attorney who has the experience to deal with these cases.
 Over the course of the past twenty-five years, I’ve been defending clients of mine that are charged with attempted murder cases in the LA courts.
-One of the most crucial things that the prosecutors have to prove in an attempted murder cases is that the defendant had the specific intent to kill the alleged victim because without this element being proved, an attempted murder charge cannot stand.
+I know the other possible charges you could be charged with instead of attempted murder.

 For example, if one person attacks another person and seriously injures that person, but during the course of the attack decides to break the attack off because the other person obviously cannot fight back for example, that’s probably not an attempted murder case, because if they really intended to kill them, then they would have continued their attack until they felt that they were dead.

 What Are Some Defenses To Attempted Murder?

-In California when it comes to an attempted murder case, one of the defenses that can be used is what we call “intoxication or diminished capacity.”
+In California when it comes to a violent crime case of an attempted murder case, one of the defenses that can be used is what we call “intoxication or diminished capacity.”
 Meaning, if you were so drunk or you were so high on some sort of an intoxicant that you really can’t form the specific intent to kill – in order words, you really can’t think and rationalize about killing another person, then that certainly could be a defense to an attempted murder case.

 Another defense to an attempted murder case is self-defense.
 In other words, if you become involved in some sort of a physical fight with another person, and just because you get the better of the other person, that doesn’t necessarily mean that you should be charged and convicted of attempted murder.

 What Are Some Lesser Charges To Attempted Murder Cases?